-Every person should have a comprehensive New York State DURABLE POWER OF ATTORNEY which can be executed in favor of one or more individuals (ex: spouse, children).
+Every adult individual should have a comprehensive New York State DURABLE POWER OF ATTORNEY which can be executed in favor of one or more individuals (e.g. spouse and/or children), allowing such individuals to act as the person's attorney-in-fact.

-This will enable the attorney-in-fact to make financial decisions on your behalf, if and, when it is necessary.
+This will enable the attorney-in-fact to make financial decisions on your behalf, when it is necessary.
 A comprehensive Durable Power of Attorney is a critical part of your plan to protect and preserve your assets.
-This document should contain expanded powers, such as the authority to make gifts and to sign tax returns, as well as provide for successor agent(s).
-In addition, this planning tool is essential in avoiding a Guardianship proceeding which can be time consuming, costly and restrictive.
+This document should contain expanded powers, such as the authority to make gifts and to sign tax returns, as well as provide for successor attorneys-in-fact.
+This planning tool is necessary to avoid a Guardianship proceeding, which can be time consuming, costly, and restrictive.